Language selection

 Development and humanitarian assistance

 Since 1991, Canada has been one of Ukraine’s leading bilateral development assistance partners.
 Between 2014 and 2021, Canada committed more than $250 million in development assistance.
-Since 2022, Canada has committed an additional $96 million in development assistance to support Ukraine’s emerging needs in the face of Russia’s illegal invasion.
+Since 2022, Canada has committed over $585 million in development assistance to support Ukraine’s emerging needs in the face of Russia’s illegal invasion, including support to Ukraine’s energy system.

-Our bilateral development assistance targets the following 3 action areas of the Feminist International Assistance Policy:
+Our bilateral development assistance targets the following four action areas of the Feminist International Assistance Policy:

 1. Inclusive governance: Focuses on strengthening the effectiveness, transparency and accountability of Ukraine’s government and justice system, supporting greater citizen participation in decision making and upholding human rights.